GSA/digitalgov.gov/content/posts/2014-05-30-this-weekend-event-list-for-civic-hacking.md

   - White House
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/250-x-346-Keep-Calm-and-Open-Data-American-Flag-Statue-of-Lady-Liberty.jpg" alt="Keep Calm and Open Data American Flag Statue of Lady Liberty" %}Our fabulous colleague Jeanne Holm is ready for the [#hackforchange](https://twitter.com/hashtag/hackforchange) events this weekend and summarized some <a title="resources for civic hack day" href="https://www.data.gov/developers/hacking-change-tips-national-civic-day-hacking/" target="_blank">tips, notes and links to resources on Data.gov</a>.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/250-x-346-Keep-Calm-and-Open-Data-American-Flag-Statue-of-Lady-Liberty.jpg" alt="Keep Calm and Open Data American Flag Statue of Lady Liberty" %}Our fabulous colleague Jeanne Holm is ready for the [#hackforchange](https://twitter.com/hashtag/hackforchange) events this weekend and summarized some <a title="resources for civic hack day" href="https://www.data.gov/developers/hacking-change-tips-national-civic-day-hacking/" target="_blank">tips, notes and links to resources on Data.gov</a>.

 > Great things will happen this weekend!
 Remember, if you hear about great uses of government data, let everyone know by tweeting #hackforchange or mention @usdatagov.
 The Data.gov team is organizing a webinar in a week, showcasing some of the best outcomes and hosting lightning talks by the developers and designers.